min2ha/ukwa-site/content/target/55153/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: 'We need to draw the poison from Brexit': Archbishop of Canterbury JUSTIN WELBY'S plea, prompted by the divided Britain he fears for

 The Archbishop of Canterbury calls for a cross-party Brexit forum to draw the 'poison' from the debate.